Liquorice: Food and confectionery

 Pontefract in Yorkshire, England, is where liquorice mixed with sugar began to be used as a sweet in the contemporary way.
 Pontefract cakes were originally made there.
 In Cumbria, County Durham, Yorkshire and Lancashire, it is colloquially known as 'Spanish', supposedly because Spanish monks grew liquorice root at Rievaulx Abbey near Thirsk.

-In Italy, Spain and France, liquorice is popular in its natural form.
-The root of the plant is simply dug up, washed, dried, and chewed as a mouth freshener.
+In Italy, Spain, and France, liquorice is used in its natural form.
+The root of the plant is simply harvested, washed, dried, and chewed as a mouth freshener.
 Throughout Italy, unsweetened liquorice is consumed in the form of small black pieces made only from 100% pure liquorice extract.
-In Calabria a popular liqueur is made from pure liquorice extract and in Reggio Emilia a famous soft drink is made with name acqua d'orcio.
-Liquorice is used in Syria and Egypt, and only in Diyarbakır in Turkey, where it is sold as a drink, in shops as well as street vendors.
+In Calabria, a liqueur is made from pure liquorice extract and in Reggio Emilia a soft drink called acqua d'orcio is made.
+In some parts of the Arab world, including Egypt and the Levant, the root of the liquorice plant is used to make a cold drink with a sweet and mildly bitter taste, called Erk al-sous.
+This beverage is especially popular during Ramadan.

+In southeastern Turkey, such as in Diyarbakır, liquorice root is traditionally made into a chilled beverage that is most commonly consumed in summer.